HariSekhon/Nagios-Plugins/README.md

 ###### MongoDB / Readonly library bug ######

+The MongoDB Perl driver from CPAN doesn't seem to compile properly on RHEL5 based systems.
+PyMongo rewrite was considered but the extensive library of functions results in better code quality for the Perl plugins, it's easier to just upgrade your OS to RHEL6.

-There is a bug in the Readonly CPAN module that the MongoDB CPAN module uses when it tries to call Readonly::XS.
-A MAGIC_COOKIE mismatch results in the following error
+The MongoDB Perl driver does compile on RHEL6 but is a small bug in the Readonly CPAN module that the MongoDB CPAN module uses.
+When it tries to call Readonly::XS, a MAGIC_COOKIE mismatch results in the following error:
 ```
 Readonly::XS is not a standalone module.
 You should not use it directly. at /usr/local/lib64/perl5/Readonly/XS.pm line 34.
 ```
 The workaround is to edit the Readonly module and comment out the "eval 'use Readonly::XS'" on line 33 of the Readonly module.

 This is located here on Linux: